The Giant Gila Monster: Cast

-Production
+Production and release

 Filmed near Dallas, Texas, the film was budgeted at $175,000 and was produced by Dallas drive-in theater chain owner Gordon McLendon who wanted co-features for his main attractions.
 McLendon shot the film back to back with The Killer Shrews.
 Both films were feted as the first feature films shot in and produced in Dallas, and the first movies to premiere as double features.
 Unlike most double features released in the South, these films received national and even foreign distribution.

 In exchange for doing the special effects, Kellogg was allowed to direct the film.
 Curtis allowed Sullivan to pick the songs with the teenage market in mind.
 Knox, who played Horatio Alger "Steamroller" Smith, was an actual disc jockey working at radio stations in Texas owned by McLendon.
-The "Gila monster" in the movie is actually a Mexican beaded lizard.
+As noted above, the "Gila monster" in the movie is actually a Mexican beaded lizard (which are similar in appearance but tend to be larger than Gilas).

+The film's world premiere took place in Dallas on June 25, 1959.

 Reception

 On his website Fantastic Movie Musings and Ramblings Dave Sindelar gave the film a positive review, writing, "Whatever flaws there are with the story, I find myself drawn to the regional feel of the movie, and especially to the likable characters that inhabit this environment...It's rare for a movie to have this many likable characters, and I think the reason I watch the movie again and again is because I just like to spend time with them".

 TV Guide gave the film 2 out of 5 stars, calling it "a rear-projected monster just doesn't put audiences in a deep state of fear, especially when it's a lizard.
 It does, however, induce occasional uncontrolled laughter".
 Alan Jones from Radio Times awarded the film 1 out of 5 stars, calling it "unintentionally amusing rather than scary".